abshamrat/cicd/circleci/README.md

     - `build`: is the name of our job (we can specify any name)
         - `docker`: This is kind of a executor here
             - `- image`: Specifying our docker image it can be multiple
-        - `steps`: is the set of command that will run step by step based on our defination.
+        - `steps`: Is the set of command that will run step by step based on our defination.
-            - `checkout`: is actually pulling your code from github
+            - `checkout`: Is actually pulling your code from github
-            - `run`: so what action we want to perform that action/command will be written on `run` it will expect any command that you can image like running command in terminal.
+            - `run`: So what action we want to perform that action/command will be written on `run` it will expect any command that you can imagine like running command in terminal.